loveleif/LeifMancala/README.markdown

 The game is run from the main method in LeifMancala.cpp.

-The game has been compiled successfully on linux (Ubuntu 11.10) with g++ using a auto generated make file from Eclipse and on Windows (7) with Visual Studio 2010.
+The game has been compiled successfully on linux (Ubuntu 11.10) with g++ using an auto generated make file from Eclipse and on Windows (7) with Visual Studio 2010.

 License
 -------